 As usual, the tuition and fees are expected to get higher in 2018, too.
 The current price for Brown university, for example, is $51,366.
 The estimated tuition and fees for 2018 are $53,468.
 As an average of all Ivy League institutions, the fees will grow from $50,268 in 2017 to $52,259 in 2018.

 Ask any student or family with college students, and they will tell you the same thing: college expenses are getting out of control.
+These expenses cause stress and affect college student health and wellbeing.
 Is there a justification behind the rapid growth of the prices for education?
 Let’s explore that issue a bit deeper.

 Why is College So Expensive?